jpconver/containerization/README.md

 #### Configuring the database

-* When we started mysql we used this environment variables to create a database and a user with permissions to access it
+* When we started mysql we used this environment variables to create a database, and a user with permissions to access it
 ```
   - MYSQL_ROOT_PASSWORD=test
   - MYSQL_DATABASE=my_db